JmpKey/9l/README.md

 # Unclear words
 Manifest - an analogue of torrent files, contains information about the distribution, is used to indicate what needs to be downloaded;
-A daemon is simply a background process that performs one task assigned to it;
+Daemon - is simply a background process that performs one task assigned to it;
 Transfer archive - tar.gz archive which contains files that need to be transferred to the receiving device.

 # Funds provided by 9l